paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Dispose of this Node

-When you are done with a node, call `Discard()` or wrap in a `using` compound statement.
+When you are done with a node, call `Recycle()` or wrap in a `using` compound statement.
 Each node implements the `IDisposable`  interface.
 Being a green class, the trash is put into a recycling list rather than left hanging for the garbage collector.

 ```c#
 using (var node = taskList.Top) {